shadinaguib/higgs-boson-prediction/README.md

 **`implementations.py`** : contains regression models
 **`train_test.py`** : contains functions for training models and generating output csv file
 **`run.py`** : contains code for generating prediction output CSV on unlabelled testing set
+**`notebook.ipynb`** : contains explatorary analysis of dataset and plots that are found in the report

+# To generate prediction data

+1. Clone the repo
+2. Download the training and testing data and put it in the right folder
+3. Run `python3 run.py` in the home directory